Prince07746/Custon-Video-conference/README.md

 MongoDB: MongoDB
 MySQL: MySQL
+SQLite
 Mongoose (if using MongoDB): An elegant MongoDB object modeling tool.

 Website: Mongoose
-Passport.js: For authentication, supports multiple strategies.
+Passport.js: For authentication, it supports multiple strategies.

 Website: Passport.js
-jsonwebtoken: For creating and verifying JSON Web Tokens (JWT).
+JSON web token: For creating and verifying JSON Web Tokens (JWT).

 Website: jsonwebtoken
 bcrypt: A library for hashing and salting passwords.